raphbacher/comet_presentation/soutenance.md

 - Which pixels have signal ? / Which pixels belong to the galactic halo ?

 ![](./img/exempleHalo.svg){.class width=30%}

+How to have guaranties on the detection results, like the proportion of pixels among the detected set that are really part of the target ("purity of the detection") ?

 ## Multiple testing (2/2)
 <div class="center_custom">